Our Heritage

 Ross Wootten

 The idea of walking in a father’s footsteps is as old as the art of making shoes itself.
 It’s the idea on which Wootten is founded.
-Jess’s dad, Ross Wootten, began making bespoke footwear in the early 1970s in South Australia under the tutelage of Bulgarian Master Craftsman and internationally renowned shoemaker, George Koleff.
+Jess’s dad, Ross Wootten, started his career in shoemaking in the mid 1970s before moving to South Australia and focusing on bespoke footwear at the end of the decade.
+He studied at Adelaide's famed Jam Factory, under the tutelage of Italian Master Leatherworker, Pietro Salemme, and continued to hone his craft working alongside Bulgarian Master Craftsman and internationally renowned shoemaker, George Koleff.

 His son, Jess Cameron-Wootten — now the head cordwainer at Wootten — remembers sitting in the corner of his father’s tiny studio as a young boy and marvelling at the care his father took as he crafted shoes from scratch.